Plan a Household Move to France

 Costs to expect

-• Import duties may apply
+• Import duties or VAT may apply depending on origin, status, and customs treatment

 Import your pets